Skip to content

 Who did they study?

 Of the 1389 episodes in the PECARN FLUID Trial, there were 1251 episodes that recorded glucose and sodium concentrations at the start of treatment and at least 3 hours after initiation of IV insulin following study fluid administration.
 Exclusions included those who did not receive treatment or received a bolus only.
-85 episodes were excluded as intravenous fluid sodium concentration had been altered from protocol for clinical reasons.
+85 episodes were excluded as intravenous fluid sodium concentration had been altered from the protocol for clinical reasons.

 What did they do?